New London, Connecticut: 19th century

-During the War of 1812, torpedoes were employed in attempts to destroy British vessels and protect American harbors.
-In fact, a submarine-deployed torpedo was used in an unsuccessful attempt to destroy HMS Ramillies while in New London's harbor.
-This prompted British Capt.
-Hardy to warn the Americans to cease efforts with the use of any "torpedo boat" in this "cruel and unheard-of warfare", or he would "order every house near the shore to be destroyed".
+After the War of 1812 began, the Royal Navy established a blockade of the East Coast of the United States, including New London.
+During the war, American forces unsuccessfully attempted to destroy the British ship of the line HMS Ramillies while it was lying at anchor in New London's harbor with torpedoes launched from small boats.
+This prompted the captain of Ramillies, Sir Thomas Hardy, 1st Baronet, to warn the Americans to cease using this "cruel and unheard-of warfare" or he would "order every house near the shore to be destroyed".
+The fact that Hardy had been previously so lenient and considerate to the Americans caused them to abandon such attempts with immediate effect.

 For several decades beginning in the early 19th century, New London was one of the three busiest whaling ports in the world, along with Nantucket and New Bedford, Massachusetts.
 The wealth that whaling brought into the city furnished the capital to fund much of the city's present architecture.
 The New Haven and New London Railroad connected New London by rail to New Haven and points beyond by the 1850s.
 The Springfield and New London Railroad connected New London to Springfield, Massachusetts, by the 1870s.

+Many distinctive structures built in the 19th century remain, but the First Church built in 1853 collapsed in January 2024.